PubInv/freespireco/README.md

 can construct each component in the art of making electromechanical devices with the help of clear and already-published designs, plans, instructions, and regulatory documentation free for all to use and share.
+By "easily repairable" we mean that the owners of equipment have both the legal right and technical information to make safe repairs.
 Furthermore, those plans can be legally improved upon, so long as those improvements are shared under the same principles.
 By “safe and effective,” we mean there is a large, compelling, clearly-published